lmc2179/lmc2179.github.io/drafts/top_trains.md

 [plot of all the lines]

+That's pretty clear - the 6 train is the clear winner!

+Another thing we could consider - percent growth

 Okay, that's a little bit busy.
 Let's look at the summary table

 |    | line   |     |